Vandivier/ladderly-3/src/pages/blog/2023-12-01-top-job-boards.md

 author: John Vandivier
 ---

-### An Insightful Guide by John, A Veteran Software Engineer
+The purpose of this guide is to maximize the performance of your job search as a software engineer.
+This guide is provided by John, a seasoned software engineer with a decade of experience at well-known companies like Amazon and Capital One.

-John, a seasoned software engineer with a decade of experience at renowned companies like Amazon and Capital One, recently hosted a live stream titled "75+ Job Boards Analyzed!
+This article summarizes the highlights of a detailed data analysis on the topic from John titled "75+ Job Boards Analyzed!
 Use these Top 8 to Succeed!"
-He shared invaluable insights on maximizing your chances in the competitive programming job market.
 Watch the [full video](https://www.youtube.com/watch?v=Wof3HPOLnPo) for a comprehensive understanding and explore the detailed [spreadsheet](https://docs.google.com/spreadsheets/d/1-g88F96DqkbheGxswzCBRzdnOU-257aZ9u6zL7j-7Gw?usp=sharing) for more data.

 ### The Methodology: Optimizing the Job Search